Oregon Certified Self-Insured Employer or Workers Compensation Bond

 The Department of Consumer and Business Services of the State of Oregon requires employers to apply for bonds should they decide to self-insure for their employees’ compensation benefits.
 The bond will guarantee the compensation of the city should accredited applicants cause any licensing infractions, such as the failure to meet the obligatory coverage.

 What is Self-insurance?

-Self-insurance allows private companies to personally insure or cover financial risks in providing workers’ compensation benefits.
+Self-insurance allows private companies to personally ensure or cover financial risks in providing workers’ compensation benefits.
 In the State of Oregon, employers who wish to be self-insured must secure their license with the Department of Consumer and Business Services.
-The applicant must comply with all the requirements as prescribed here and submit to the Worker’s Compensation Division.
+The applicant must comply with all the requirements as prescribed here and submit them to the Worker’s Compensation Division.
 Depending on the evaluation, the director of the division may require the permittee to submit yearly documentation more frequently.

 What is the Oregon Certified Self-Insured Employer or Workers Compensation Bond?